gwm17/Mask/README.md

 MASK is a Monte Carlo simulation of reaction kinematics intended for use with the Super-Enge Split-pole Spectrograph (SESPS) at Florida State University.
 MASK is capable of simulating multi-step reaction-decay sequences, however in a purely kinematic sense, as it currently has no quantum mechanical input (this is planned to be added in the next version).
-It is also capable of testing detector efficiency; this version contains the methods necessary to simulate the efficiency of a reaction into the Silicion Array for Branching Ratio Detectors (SABRE).
+It is also capable of testing detector efficiency; this version contains the methods necessary to simulate the efficiency of a reaction into the Silicion Array for Branching Ratio Detectors (SABRE) as well as ANASEN.

 ## Building MASK
-Download the repository from github using your favorite method.
-To build simply run
+Dowload the repository from github.
+The code is to be built using Premake5, an open source and free project building software.
+To build on Linux and MacOSX run
+`premake5 gmake2`
+to generate the makefiles.
+Then execute
 `make`

-in the MASK directory, and the executable should be built and found in the bin directory.
+to build the program.
+To build on Windows run `premake5 vs20xx` where xx should be replaced with your version of Visual Studio, and then build as a normal Visual Studio project.
+For more documentation see the Premake wiki.
+NOTE: For Windows, ROOT is linked using the global envrionment variable ROOTSYS.
+If you do not have ROOTSYS set, Premake will not be able to properly link and include all of the ROOT libraries.

 ## Running MASK
 By default MASK is capable of simulating reactions of up to three steps.
 Here is a brief outline of each type: